Section outline

 • All assessments and instruments culturally fair

 • An Advanced Learning Plan (ALP) is a direct link between the student profile created during the identification process and the implementation of programming services matched to the child’s strengths and interests.
 ALPs are a planning guide for making instructional decisions about materials, programming options and assessments for gifted students based upon strengths, interests, and social-emotional needs.
 They are critical in the transition of gifted students from one level of schooling to the next and from school to school.
+ALPs are developed within 30 days of gifted identification and are revised yearly by October 1st.

 The ECBOCES Administrative Unit has developed an electronic ALP for districts to use.
 Districts have the option of using their own ALP form if it includes all essential elements described in the Rules promulgated by the State Board of Education.